Enrichment throughout our school

 When teachers and leaders plan the enrichment timetable they organise activities to link with a theme or provide opportunities that the children may not usually experience.

-Zoo Lab held a magical party with the Reception children casting spells to make nice treats to eat.
-Unfortunately the spells kept going awry and different creatures appeared.
+Zoo Lab came to visit the Reception children.
 We saw lots of animals and touched a few which included a frog, a snake, a spider, a cockroach and a gerbil.

 Earth Song came to visit the Reception children and shared an African tale about fish.
 Children learnt to start and stop playing different kinds of instruments, as well as, playing them loudly and quietly.